ICIS publishes pricing information which you can use in settlements and contracts in order to optimise your deals and negotiations.

 Use the independent price assessments and market coverage in our price reports to track the regional Nylon market.

-Nylon supply is expected to be ample in Q3, as there are no planned turnarounds.
-Supply levels are also likely to stay elevated because of softer demand, specifically from the automotive sector, where sales of new vehicles are lagging last year’s levels by about 24% as the industry attempts to recover from a production halt caused by the coronavirus and fewer buyers because of high unemployment.
+US nylon supply should be ample in the fourth quarter, with no planned turnarounds.
+Supply levels are also likely to stay elevated because of the gradual return of demand after shutting the economy because of the coronavirus, specifically from the automotive sector.
+Sales of new vehicles continue to lag last year’s levels as the industry attempts to recover from a production halt caused by the pandemic and fewer buyers because of high unemployment.

 We offer the following regional Nylon analysis and news coverage to keep you informed of factors and developments affecting prices in the US Nylon marketplace.